-Creating a learning culture is about empowering people to be the owner of their personal growth plan.
-Most people would be happy to contribute in their personal time if it meant recognition from a wider audience.
-It is not necessary to invest huge amounts in expensive training programs.
+Creating a learning culture is about empowering people to be the owner of their growth plan.
+Most people would be happy to contribute to their time if it meant recognition from a wider audience.
+It is not necessary to invest huge amounts of inexpensive training programs.
 Rather, to create a culture of learning, give the employees the ability to use their new skills immediately.
 All you have to do is provide the infrastructure and support.

 Image source www.unsplash.com